scarothers/debate-reactions/README.md

 This is a repo of what I'm using to parse and display data from React Labs.

-This is probably not useful to anyone, but I'm putting it up here because I wrote my first python scripts that are for my own project (and not just a practice exersize) and I am SO excited about that, and because I'm learning python with a lot of awesome women in Shannon Turner's #hearmecode class.
+This is probably not useful to anyone, but I'm putting it up here because I wrote my first python scripts that are for my own project (and not just a practice exercise) and I am SO excited about that, and because I'm learning python with a lot of awesome women in Shannon Turner's #hearmecode class.
 So if anyone also learning python wants to talk about unix epoch seconds timestamps or cleaning up/merging csv files, let's do it!

 We partnered with React Labs for a Maryland governor's race debate, and asked readers to tap their reactions into their smartphones while the debate was going on.